Workflows

 description: Research before building

-hats: [elaborator, researcher, planner, builder, reviewer]
+hats: [researcher, planner, builder, reviewer]

 quick-fix: